How to Apply

 Recommenders must complete their recommendations online.
 When the applicant registers the recommenders' names in CollegeNet, an email is automatically sent with a link to enter the recommendation online.
 Applicants should check the status of their recommendations on the CollegeNet website status page.

 System tip: If, when registering your recommenders online, you are not sure of which three recommenders you want to request letters from, use your name and email address as a place holder.
 You can go back and change the recommenders information later.
-Please see Rackham's Instructions for Submitting Online Letters of Recommendations.
+Please see Rackham's Instructions for Submitting Online Letters of Recommendations for more information.

 Statement of Purpose